hotschedules/gettingstarted/docs/MobileApps.md

 ### Intended Audience

-This tutorial is designed for a new developer looking to create a new app and publish it to the cloud.
+This tutorial is designed for a new developer looking to create a new app, publish it to the cloud, and see it in their mobile container.
 The tutorial assumes the developer already has npm and node installed on his or her computer.
 It also assumes the developer already has valid credentials for a namespace.

 ## How Do I Build a Mobile App